 Each class must hold a class meeting at some point during its reunion.
 These meetings are usually 30-60 minutes in length and should be scheduled during a convenient time (e.g., before the social hour on Saturday).
-Meetings should take place in the living room of the class headquarters dorm.
+Meetings can take place in the living room of the class headquarters dorm or in another location on campus.
+Be sure to check with Alumnae Association staff early in the process to avoid any space conflicts.

 During the class meeting, the class should hold the election of new class officers, and the treasurer should give a brief report on the status of the class treasury.
 If the class is presenting any awards, it should do so during the class meeting.
 Many classes also use this as an opportunity to have a brief memorial service for deceased classmates.
-Please remember to publicize your class meeting and let classmates know what the agenda will be, especially if many of your classmates have not attended Reunion before (this is particularly relevant to younger class years).
+Please remember to publicize your class meeting and let classmates know what the agenda will be, especially if many of your classmates have not attended Reunion before (this is particularly relevant to recent class years).

-SAMPLE CLASS MEETING AGENDA
+SAMPLE CLASS MEETING AGENDA ITEMS

 - Budget/treasurer's report

-- Memorial to deceased classmates
+- Memorial for deceased classmates

 - Encourage reunion attendees to fill out reunion evaluation forms

 - Elect and announce new class officers

-- Vote on bylaws updates
+- Vote on bylaw updates

-- At forty-fifth Reunion, elect a Connections Chair and include conversation about budget to be voted on
+- At 45th Reunion, elect a connections chair and include conversation about budget to be voted on